godotengine/godot-docs/classes/class_arraymesh.rst

 - void **add_surface_from_arrays** **(** :ref:`int<class_int>` primitive, :ref:`Array<class_array>` arrays, :ref:`Array<class_array>` blend_shapes=[  ], :ref:`int<class_int>` compress_flags=97792 **)**

-Create a new surface (:ref:`get_surface_count<class_ArrayMesh_get_surface_count>` that will become surf_idx for this.
+Create a new surface.

-Surfaces are created to be rendered using a "primitive", which may be PRIMITIVE_POINTS, PRIMITIVE_LINES, PRIMITIVE_LINE_STRIP, PRIMITIVE_LINE_LOOP, PRIMITIVE_TRIANGLES, PRIMITIVE_TRIANGLE_STRIP, PRIMITIVE_TRIANGLE_FAN.
+Surfaces are created to be rendered using a "primitive", which may be PRIMITIVE_POINTS, PRIMITIVE_LINES, PRIMITIVE_LINE_STRIP, PRIMITIVE_LINE_LOOP, PRIMITIVE_TRIANGLES, PRIMITIVE_TRIANGLE_STRIP,
+PRIMITIVE_TRIANGLE_FAN.
 (As a note, when using indices, it is recommended to only use just points, lines or triangles).

+The "arrays" arg is an array of arrays.
+See **ArrayType** above for the arrays that make up the elements of this array.
+For example, arrays[0] is the array of vertices.
+That first vertex sub-array is always required; the others are optional.
+Adding an index array puts this function into "index mode" where the vertex and other arrays just become the sources of data, and the index array defines the order of the vertices.

+:ref:`get_surface_count<class_ArrayMesh_get_surface_count>` will
+become the surf_idx for this new surface.

 .. _class_ArrayMesh_center_geometry: